 Also see TfL’s digital speed limit map

-Speeding PCNs cost £100 and 3 penalty points added to your licence.
+Speeding PCNs cost minimum £100 and three penalty points added to your licence.
 If you choose to challenge the PCN in court and lose, you may have to pay up to £1,000 (£2,500 if on a motorway) for large infringements.

 Despite the perceived need for speed, the fines and accident risks linked to speeding far outweigh the potential time savings.

 Tip: It’s easy to miss street signs when driving, but the Waze app helps you remember the speed limit in your area.
 You can also set it to warn you if you go over the speed limit.

 It’s human nature to run the risk of leaving your car parked for a period longer than permitted.
 What are the chances a park inspector will show up?
 Judging by the number of PCNs that PCO drivers receive, the chances of the parking inspector showing up are higher than you think!